Garlic Scape Pesto Recipes

-Put garlic scapes and lemon juice in a food processor with the steel blade, and process until scapes are finely chopped.
-With food processor running, add oil through the feed tube and pulse until oil is mixed.
+Put garlic scapes and lemon juice in a food processor with the steel blade, and pulse until scapes are roughly chopped.
+With the food processor running or pulsing, add oil through the feed tube and pulse until oil is mixed.

-Remove lid, add half of parmesan cheese and pulse until mixed, then pulse in the rest of cheese and cracked pepper.
+Remove lid, add half of Parmesan cheese, and pulse until mixed, then pulse in the rest of cheese and cracked pepper.
 You may need to add a little more olive oil to get the consistency you want.
 We will put garlic scape pesto in mason jars and freeze.

-Then throughout the year we use it on everything for seasoning from: mixing in cream cheese for a dip, pasta salad, pesto pasta, garlic bread, over grilled chicken, or over sauteed green beans.
+Then throughout the year, we use it on everything for seasoning from mixing in cream cheese for a dip, pasta salad, pesto pasta, garlic bread, over grilled chicken, or over sauteed green beans.
 Well, it goes not everything!

 To harvest your garlic scapes, snap off the top of the garlic scape where it emerges from the leaves of the garlic plant.
 Eat from the part you snapped to the bulb, where the flower is forming.

 As you can see a little goes a long way.
-It's a great way to bring wonderful flavor to so make dishes.
+It's a great way to bring a wonderful flavor to so many dishes.

 Email us on how you have been using your pesto.

-After making pesto, leave about ½ cup in the food processor and add 1 package of soften cream cheese and 1/2 cup of Parmesan cheese.
+After making pesto, leave about a ½ cup in the food processor and add 1 package of softened cream cheese and 1/2 cup of Parmesan cheese.
 Mix and serve with crackers or a baguette.
 Brother Ray's favorite!

-Place the ingredients in a blender on high until a thick paste forms.
+Place the ingredients in a blender on high until thick paste forms.
 Add salt to taste.

 Optional: add your favorite curry, to taste.